 The standout track for me has to be “Drip”.
 The first time I heard it, I couldn’t quite wrap my head around it; drummer Al Pott snaps that snare like a metronome for what feels like an eternity before the missing pieces of the beat start to fade in—a dissonant melange of percussion that makes absolutely no sense, until it does.
 It’s the most tense, unhinged run on the record and grants no quarter, immediately shifting the tension into a frenetic, chugging riff that doesn’t let up until eventually arriving at a much-needed oasis of calm & clean vocals before resuming the assault.
 It’s exhausting in the best way.

 Listening to all three albums in a row, the production here really stands out, too.
 Grievances sounds like everyone is right on top of their microphones.
 Time Will Die sounds like a larger room, capturing more atmosphere, but Where Myth Becomes Memory sounds absolutely massive.
 The air between everything is as much of an instrument as anything else.
 Mercy.
-Somebody give the producer a
+Somebody give that producer a BRIT Award already.

 If I were to introduce anyone to Rolo Tomassi with one album, this would be it.
 I think Time Will Die will always be my favorite of theirs—and one that I also highly recommend—but Where Myth Becomes Memory so crispy captures everything there is to understand about this unusually eclectic band that no further explanation is needed.